-Concerns about health care and medical help while on the Camino is one of my most common asked questions.
-You can read some reports from pilgrims on the Camino here about their experience with the Spanish health care system.
+Concerns about health care and medical help while on the Camino de Santiago is one of the most commonly asked questions.
+My experience with the Spanish health care system has been good.

-For all those that reside within the twenty-eight countries of the EU taking the E111 card is a must, the card is also known as the European Health Card.
+For all those that reside within the EU taking the E111 card is a must, the card is also known as the European Health Card.
 The card is issued from your own country of residence and entitles the holder to free emergency treatment.
 If you are from outside of the EU I strongly suggest you have some travel insurance, often your healthcare provider can provide this at a lower cost than elsewhere.
+The UK now has a Global Health Insurance Card, it is a good idea to get one before you leave for Spain.

 Firstly I have to state that everything on this page is my opinion and experience – and none of it constitutes medical advice.
 I am not a doctor, for specific medical advice please consult your own doctor.